Future, Present, & Past:

 Adam: Well it doesn’t exactly roll off the tongue.

 Juliet: In fact these kinds of marginalization are almost never in direct competition with each other, and when they are it’s not for status as marginalization.
 But you do hear that caricature out in the world, particularly from trolls.
-This is a way – I mean, talking about oppression and rhizomatic – to cut off that notion before it gets reproduced inside communities that are actually doing the work of resistance.
+This is a way – I mean, talking about oppression as rhizomatic – to cut off that notion before it gets reproduced inside communities that are actually doing the work of resistance.
 Because in subtle ways, these questions – who is more marginalized, who is more at risk, where should we allocate resources, whose harm do we need to address or address first, and so on – all of these can implicitly and sometimes explicitly derail conversations within marginalized communities.
 And they are also exploited on the outside, to minimize or to mock activist efforts and social justice generally.
 That’s the caricature you’re referring to.

 Orsino: But does this have any significant political impact?
 Even when it’s – well, I wouldn’t say “done right,” but let’s say it can be exploited effectively.
 Playing off of people’s fears and lack of education.
 Let’s say that.
 I can see it getting traction among people who are already opposed and will never be on your side.
 But in the kinds of circles you are talking about –